 The people of this land are called both Asshur and Assyrian (usually the later to avoid confusion).

-The Assyrians were Semites (Genesis 10:22), but in process of time non-Semite tribes mingled with the inhabitants.
+The Assyrians were Semites (Genesis 10:22), but over time non-Semite tribes mingled with the inhabitants.

 Assyria was a mountainous region lying to the north of ancient Babylonia, extending along the Tigris as far as to the high mountain range of Armenia, the Gordiaean or Carduchian mountains.